MasterAar/almost-self-driving/README.md

 # almost-self-driving
 Automation of Minnesota's road test registration.
 Searches for available testing stations and notifies the user of any availability via email (currently).
+Because of a lack of time, I will not write that much documentation, especially concerning the Google/Gmail API, however a brief summary of the environment variables are described below.
+When executed, the script will only email the user when necessary, that is, when the stations nearby one's ZIP code are available.
+As I passed the test already, I cannot help with development of this program anymore, but feel free to add on more features (say, listing stations by distance from the user's current location, or auto-signing up after verifying that there are open spots).
 ## Setting up .env
 Here's an example env file:
 ```